Iran, Azerbaijan Hold Joint Naval Drill In Caspian Sea

 Date

-(MENAFN- IANS) Tehran, Nov 5 (IANS) The Iranian and Azerbaijani naval forces staged a joint rescue and relief drill in the Caspian Sea, Iran's official news agency reported.
+TEHRAN, Nov 5 (NNN-IRNA) – The Iranian and Azerbaijani naval forces, yesterday, staged a joint rescue and relief drill in the Caspian Sea.

-The exercise, dubbed "AZIREX2024," was hosted by Iran's Navy and themed "Cooperation for Peace and Friendship," reports Xinhua news agency, quoting IRNA on Monday.
+The exercise, dubbed“AZIREX2024,” was hosted by Iran's Navy, and themed“Cooperation for Peace and Friendship,” the report said.

-It added the drill involved the Iranian army's maritime and aerial units, including homegrown Deylaman destroyer, Peykan (Arrow), Separ (Shield), Joshan (Armor) guided-missile cruisers, a Bell 212 helicopter, and watercraft belonging to other Iranian armed forces, as well as Azerbaijan's rescue and relief vessels.
+It added, the drill involved the Iranian army's maritime and aerial units, including homegrown Deylaman destroyer, Peykan (Arrow), Separ (Shield), Joshan (Armour) guided-missile cruisers, a Bell 212 helicopter, and watercraft belonging to other Iranian armed forces, as well as, Azerbaijan's rescue and relief vessels.

-He stressed that Iran attached great importance to ensuring security at the regional and international levels, assuring that the Iranian naval forces would not allow any aggression against the country from sea.
+He stressed that, Iran attached great importance to ensuring security at the regional and international levels, assuring that the Iranian naval forces would not allow any aggression against the country from the sea.– NNN-IRNA

 Legal Disclaimer: